WorldMaker/blog.worldmaker.net/_posts/2017-12-31-three-billboards-resistance-fleet.md

 of the film, shows no remorse or regret from his actions, and is within this particular film the biggest villain.

-# What Do We Do With a General, When He Stops Being a General?
+# What Do We Do With a General, When She Stops Being a General?

 *The Last Jedi* has garnered a lot of remarks about how it is about toxic masculinity, but a problem I see with that is that it doesn't have much to